Leading With Horses

 Our programs do not include riding or riding instruction.
 EAP is focused on human skills, not horse skills.
 Allowing horses and clients to interact naturally and of their own free will is what leads to change in people’s lives.
 It’s all about the relationship between the horses and clients, not the relationship between the facilitators and clients.
 Executive Director, Katie Merwick, facilitates the horsemanship aspect.
 Katie shares nearly 40 years of experience as an animal behaviorist and trainer, as well as having operated a nonprofit and youth development program for 21 years.
 Her role is to facilitate opportunities and bring perception or realization to the lessons being learned.

 This team approach of licensed mental health professionals and equine experts offers a safe, controlled environment for the client.
-Sessions are structured and facilitated to specifically address the reasons clients come to therapy and designed to best create metaphors for “real life” Clients have shown us that they truly do have the answers they seek when allowed to discover them.
+Sessions are structured and facilitated to specifically address the reasons clients come to therapy - designed to best create metaphors for real life situations.

 The unique nature of the horse is what makes the therapy so successful.
 Horses reflect the behavior and emotional state of the people around them and provide us with immediate and effective feedback.
 The most important element of therapy is trust.
 There is an unspoken truth that horses don’t lie or deceive.
 Not because they are altruistic, but because they are incapable of deceit as an animal who cannot concoct an alternate tale of reality.
 As the horse builds trust, they connect deeper with the person.
 This quite often provides the client with a feeling of comfort and the opportunity to break down barriers and address the challenges they have been facing.
 Horses have a majestic and powerful presence.
 For people who lack confidence, being put in a position of leadership over a 1000lb animal and successfully managing that animal can build self-esteem and self-confidence.
 Or even those who have false overconfidence, the horse teaches humility through example as these powerful creatures live peacefully and cooperatively with us.